alphagov/manuals-publisher/README.md

     Not validators.
 Decorators for providing validation logic.
 * `app/observers`
   Define ordered lists of exporters, called at different stages of a document's life cycle, for example, publication
-* `app/presenters`
-  Presenters used to format Finders for publishing to the Content Store
 * `app/repositories`
   Provide interaction with the persistance layer (Mongoid)
 * `app/services`